We look forward to welcoming you to one of our University Open Days – the next one will take place on Friday 20 September 2019.

 14:00-14:30 and 15:00-15:30 – These talks will cover the application process and what factors we take into account during the selection process, and there will be the opportunity to ask any questions you may have.

-14:30-15:00 – Come along to watch one of our mock interview in either humanities or sciences to find out what it might be like if you’re shortlisted and invited to interview.
+14:30-15:00 – Come along to watch a mock interview in Biochemistry and find out what it might be like if you’re shortlisted and invited to interview.

 Personal statement workshop for applicants and teachers